 But, I think some of the best sales teams are so because they are great at adding value with multiple decision-makers in the buying organization (or B2B sales multithreading).
 That’s what initially led to product-market fit.
 Closed multiple deals.
 Allowed them to scale.
 Hire that SVP of sales…you see where this is going.

-Because frankly, closing the typical B2B deal involves an average of 6 —10 decision-makers ( up from the 6.8 decision-makers in 2016).
+Because frankly, closing the typical B2B deal involves an average of 6 —10 decision-makers (up from the 6.8 decision-makers in 2016), according to Gartner.
 What’s more, the number of decision-makers could increase for complex deals.

 I’ll get into the details and how-tos below, but here’s a short story (told by Becc Holland, CEO & Founder of Flip the Script at a UserGems webinar) that brings home the importance of multithreading in sales.